The Mothers Of Invention, as themselves:

 Go to the club or the bar or wherever the pussy is found

-In the town your band is booked to play in
+In the town your band's been booked to play in

 It's always a little bit harder to score